BataevDaniil/gulp-perfect-pixel/README.md

 # gulp-perfect-pixel

 This plugin analog [PerfectPixel](http://www.welldonecode.com/perfectpixel/) but is different

-1. Do not upload photos every time if you want to compare the design layout and web layout.
-2. Photos adapt to the screen resolution (mobile, tablet, desktop)
+1. Photos adapt to the screen resolution (mobile, tablet, desktop and more)
-3. Begin position each image you cat setting
+2. Begin position each image you can setting

 # Install